-- 1. Bachelor's degree or its equivalent from an accredited institution. - 2.
+- 1. Bachelor's degree (B.S.) or its equivalent from an accredited institution.
+Also, higher degrees as Master in Science (MS) or Master in Health Sciences (MHS), are also accepted in specific situations. - 2.
 Minimum general grade point average (GPA) of 3.0 in a scale of 4.0 - 3.
-Minimum grade point average in science courses (GPS) of 3.0 in a scale of 4.0

-Courses taken as a "Special Student" in the MSC, UPR system or another accredited institution of higher education, cannot be used to calculate the GPS for admission to the program.
+Minimum grade point average in science courses (GPS) of 3.0 in a scale of 4.0 - \The grade point average in science courses (GPS) [science and mathematics courses] of the MS or MHS program, will be considered for the GPS calculation for admission. - \\Courses taken as a "Special Student" in the MSC, UPR system or another accredited institution of higher education, cannot be used to calculate the GPS for admission to the program.
 "Special Student", as defined by the "Manual del Registrador", is a student that is not active in the UPR System or any other higher education institution, has not been admitted to any graduate program, be it at the UPR system or another accredited institution of higher education, and has been authorized by the Director of one of the five departments indicated above, and the Director of the Graduate Program of the Division for Biomedical Sciences to take courses of the Graduate Program prior to seeking admission in any of its programs or for other particular reasons (e.g. updating knowledge in a particular field of expertise needed for the person's present job)1.
 However, if the courses taken as a special student are approved with a minimum grade of "B" or higher, and the student is eventually admitted to one of the Division's Graduate Programs, some of these courses could be transferred to the student's graduate academic record, if recommended by the Departmental Graduate Committee and the Graduate Program, up to a maximum of 10 credits for a MS program, or 20 credits for a PhD program.
-For students who have a MS degree or are in a MS program and want to apply for admission or transfer to a PhD program, the procedures in Appendix H need to be followed.
+For students who have a MS or MHS degree or are in a MS program and want to apply for admission or transfer to a PhD program, the procedures in Appendix H need to be followed.

-1 As defined in the "Manual del Registrador" of the UPR-MSC.
+&lt;sup>1 As defined in the "Manual del Registrador" of the UPR-MSC.

 - 4. Complete Graduate Record Examination (GRE) general test.
-The subject/advanced test in a science related area is required by some departments and is highly recommended by others.
-Candidates are encouraged to visit or consult with the departments of interest to learn about their expectations regarding the subject/advanced test.
-If a student takes the GRE subject test and the department does not require it, the score of the test will be used for extra bonus points. - 5.
+The subject/advanced test in a science related area is not required by the departments at the moment. - 5.
 Three (3) letters of recommendation, using the official forms provided in our website.
 At least two (2) of these must be from professors in the field of study. - 6.
 An interview with faculty members of the Department to which the student is applying. - 7.
 A working knowledge of English and Spanish. - 8.
 Submission of the application form and other required documents on time. - 9.
 If the students lists previous research experience, they should provide evidence, such as abstracts, manuscripts, etc. - 10.
 Submission of an essay in English (250 maximum word count) describing the student interest in the field, is highly recommended.

-Note: The basic science courses required by all the departments are: General Biology, General Chemistry, General Physics, Organic Chemistry and Calculus.
+Note: The basic science courses required by all the departments are: General Biology, General Chemistry, General Physics, Organic Chemistry from Natural Sciences.
+Also, need to have approved courses of Differential and Integral Calculus and Statistics.
 Candidates are encouraged to visit the departments of interest to learn of additional requirements.